-- (a) A grievant may represent him or herself at any step in the grievance process or may elect to be accompanied or represented by a Union representative.
-If the Union does not represent the grievant, the resolution of the grievance shall not be inconsistent with the terms of this Agreement. - (b) The grievant and the University may agree to modify the time limits in any step of the grievance procedure.
+(a) A grievant may represent him or herself at any step in the grievance process or may elect to be accompanied or represented by a Union representative.
+If the Union does not represent the grievant, the resolution of the grievance shall not be inconsistent with the terms of this Agreement.

+(b) The grievant and the University may agree to modify the time limits in any step of the grievance procedure.
 At formal steps, agreements to modify time limits shall be in writing.
-Requests for extensions of time will not be unreasonably denied. - (c) The University's failure at any step of this procedure to communicate the decision on the grievance within the time limit, including any extension thereof, shall be deemed a denial of the grievance.
-The grievant's failure at any step of this procedure to appeal to the next step within the time limit, including any extension thereof, shall be considered acceptance by the grievant of the decision rendered at the previous step but will not constitute a past practice or any precedent in the disposition of other cases. - (d) A grievant may withdraw a grievance at any time. - (e) All facts relevant to a grievance shall be presented by the parties with the objective expressed in Section 1 of this Article.
+Requests for extensions of time will not be unreasonably denied.

+(c) The University's failure at any step of this procedure to communicate the decision on the grievance within the time limit, including any extension thereof, shall be deemed a denial of the grievance.
+The grievant's failure at any step of this procedure to appeal to the next step within the time limit, including any extension thereof, shall be considered acceptance by the grievant of the decision rendered at the previous step but will not constitute a past practice or any precedent in the disposition of other cases.

+(d) A grievant may withdraw a grievance at any time.